core-wg/senml-spec/draft-ietf-core-senml.md

 Each SenML Pack carries a single array that represents a set of measurements and/or parameters.
 This array contains a series of SenML Records with several attributes described below.
 There are two kind of
 attributes: base and regular.
-The base attributes can only be included in the first SenML Record and they apply to the entries in all Records.
+The base attributes can  be included in the any SenML Record and they apply to the entries in the Record.
+Each base attribute also applies to all Records after it up to, but not including, the next Record that has that same base attribute.
 All base attributes are optional.
 Regular attributes can be included in any SenML Record and apply only to that Record.

 ## Base attributes {#senml-base}